projectcalico/calico/getting-started/kubernetes/trying-ebpf.md

    ip-172-16-102-174.us-west-2.compute.internal   NotReady    <none>   86m   v1.17.3
    ```

-   The nodes will report NotReady until we complete the installation of {{site.prodname}} below.
+   The nodes will report `NotReady` until we complete the installation of {{site.prodname}} below.

 #### Install {{site.prodname}} on nodes

 For the tech preview, only the Kubernetes API Datastore is supported.
 Since {{site.prodname}} replaces `kube-proxy` in eBPF mode, it requires the IP and port of your API server to be set in its config map.

-1. Download the {{site.prodname}} networking manifest for the Kubernetes API datastore.
+1. Download the following {{site.prodname}} install manifest.

    ```bash
    curl {{ "/manifests/calico-bpf.yaml" | absolute_url }} -O
    ```

-{% include content/pod-cidr-sed.md yaml="calico" %}
+   The manifest is configured to use the Kubernetes API Datastore, to turn on BPF mode, and to use cross-subnet IPIP encapsulation (the best setting for AWS).
 1. Find the real IP and port of your API server.
 One way to do this is to run the following command:
    ```bash
    kubectl get endpoints kubernetes